 The length of training varies depending on the track and ability of each participant to learn and retain information.
 Most IT certifications can be completed within three months.
 Project Management usually takes four to six months.
 Persons who spend more time studying will complete it sooner.
 All classroom training will take place at A-DA’s main office located at 4283 El Cajon Blvd.
 Suite 110, San Diego, CA 92105.
 Training is a blend of online learning, “hands on” exercises, and lab exercises and simulations.
 The office is open from 9:00 a.m. to 5:00 p.m.
 Monday through Friday.

-Veterans who have separated from the military within the last 48-months, and Veterans with Service Connected Disabilities who received a DD214 for conditions other than dishonorable and who are seeking employment.
+We can enroll Veterans who have separated from the military within the last 48-months including Veterans with service-connected disabilities who received a DD214 for conditions other than dishonorable and who are seeking employment.
 Candidates must be able to participate in training and employment program services at Able-Disabled Advocacy’s main office in City Heights and have the legal right to work in the United States.

-Funding Source: Funded in full by the U.S. Department of Labor
+Funding Source: Funded by the California Workforce Investment Board

 Award Amount: $150,000 over a 12-month period.